octovolt/octovolt-website/src/markdown/posts/tce-prototype.md

 calculations for NTSC 720×480 video -- please [contact](/contact) me if I'm wrong).
 The resulting image from the LM339 is shifted very slightly to the right.
 You can see this pretty clearly in :a[this post]{.https://www.instagram.com/p/C0Ju9wTrKbt/}, where the blue and red signals are going through the LM339, while the green is not.
-Still, it has a cool aesthetic.
-The TCE's slow comparator will not be perceivable unless one mixes the output with the original signal (or an accurate version of the original), like I did in that post.
+Still, it has a cool aesthetic. _TCE_'s slow comparator will not be perceivable unless one mixes the output with the original signal (or an accurate version of the original), like I did in that post.
 Regardless, with the circuits I'm currently developing, I'm going to use a faster comparator.
 I'm still working out which one to use.